HAMPTON ROADS ENDS HOMELESSNESS

 A Continuum of Care (CoC) is a regional or local planning body that coordinates housing and services funding for households experiencing a housing crisis.
 Each Continuum of Care has a designated CoC Lead Agency and an HMIS Lead Agency.

-The Planning Council serves as the CoC Lead Agency for the Southeastern Virginia Homeless Coalition.
-The Planning Council is also contracted to provide the administrative support functions of the CoC Lead Agency for both the Greater Virginia Peninsula Homelessness Consortium and the Portsmouth Homeless Action Consortium.
+The Planning Council serves as the CoC Lead Agency for the Southeastern Virginia Homeless Coalition and is also contracted to provide the administrative support functions of the CoC Lead Agency for the Greater Virginia Peninsula Homelessness Consortium.

 Homeless Management Information System